agera-sdk/previous-version-2/README.md

         - If the size is not near to any of the existing bitmap caches and the limit of caches has not been reached yet, create a new bitmap cache by rendering the SVG again.
   - _Very specific properties:_ Very specific properties from node kinds are often manipulated after a `.to::<SpecificNodeKind>` conversion.
   - _Node representation:_ Internally, a node kind holds internal data that is stored behind a `Arc` inside `Node`.
 The `Node` type contains a single internal `Arc` that refers to further data, including common properties and an union of node kinds (stored in an `Arc`).
   - _Chaining:_ Most of the `Node` methods, such as `set_visibility`, are chainable, returning a clone of the node's reference.
+Node kinds also have chainable methods.
 These methods are defined similiarly to:
 ```rust
 impl Node {
     pub fn set_something(&self) -> Self {